EthicalSource/contributor_covenant/content/faq.md

 ## Does a code of conduct give too much power to community leaders?
 The philosophy behind Contributor Covenant is that everyone benefits when the implicit is made explicit.
 A code of conduct does not give community leaders any power that they did not already have, but creates accountability for how that power is used in service of the greater community.

-## Why are ’ethnicity’ and ‘race’ called out as separate characteristics?
+## Why are 'ethnicity' and 'race' called out as separate characteristics?
 Ethnicity (or ethnic group) is a category of people who identify with each other based on similarities such as common ancestry, language, history, society, culture or nation.

 Race is the grouping of humans based on shared physical or social qualities into categories often viewed as distinct by society and usually resulting from genetic ancestry.